Wikipedia Guide

 your previous search terms are in the box, and are not selected.

-If you want to overwrite them, press CTRL + A before entering
+If you want to overwrite them, press Ctrl + A before entering

 your new search terms.